 For a long leisurely finale, ski down to Deer Valley’s Jordanelle Gondola, which we called a “real estate run” as you ski over and under expansive snow bridges built solely to access enormous elegant ski chalets, including the Ski Magazine Dream Home.
 Second homes are booming in Utah, and luxurious hotels by St Regis and Montage are huge lodging additions on these slopes.
 Deer Valley is the trail map out of “lifestyles of the rich and famous” but you can have your moment of fame as you ski this posh upscale downhill resort.

 Park City Resort was next.
-In fact, Deer Valley abuts Park City -which now includes The Canyons – both are operated by Vail Resorts as Park City, interconnected for 7,300 acres and 38 lifts, also part of the Epic Pass, but not so with independent Deer Valley (who recently purchased Solitude Mountain Resort in Utah).
+In fact, Deer Valley abuts Park City -which now includes The Canyons – both are operated by Vail Resorts as Park City, interconnected for 7,300 acres and 38 lifts, also part of the Epic Pass, but not so with Aspen owned Deer Valley.
 Utah legislatures and environmentalists are considering a Utah Interconnect, One Wasatch, which would link 7 Utah ski resorts – Deer Valley, Park City, Alta, Snowbird, Solitude, and Brighton – that would be epic like European skiing with over 18,000 acres of skiing and riding.

 Park City’s ski area emanates from downtown, making it a popular choice.
 The US Ski and Snowboard teams train on the front side (ski Picabo and check out the 3 Kings terrain parks), but there is plenty more to explore among 17 peaks.
 Park City is the busiest area (no ticket sale limits or snowboard restrictions here) but with 4 high speed-six pack lifts, Park City makes a case for spreading people out over the 7,300 acres and a dozen bowls of terrain.
 We dispersed for the hardcore terrain of Jupiter Bowl, and found steep and deep chutes off this remote double chair to 10,026’.
 Then we tapped into McConkey’s for more double black delights.